GateNLP/neural-indexer/README.md

 To ingest, place content in the directory specified in the `.env` file.

 Files should be in one or more JSON files (optionally gzipped), with one JSON document per line.
+Documents are expected to be in the format of:

+* `doc_id`: A unique ID for the document
+* `text`: The text of the document to embed
+* and any other fields, which will be stored in Elasticsearch unchanged

-It is expected each document has a `doc_id` field with a unique ID, this can be modified by altering the logstash ingest config.
+This format can be modified by altering the logstash ingest config.
 For an example of a custom config, see `logstash/ingest/pipeline/ingest-gatetweet.conf`.

 A dashboard called "Tweet Ingest Overview" is automatically created in Kibana, which displays information about the progress of the ingest.